Student Spotlight: Donna Stearns, Online CAGS AEL Program

 What made you decide to get your CAGS AEL?

-A friend of mine was earning their CAGS, and highly recommended that I consider getting my CAGS as well.
-So I started looking into it and found UNE’s program.
+A friend of mine was earning their CAGS and highly recommended that I consider getting my CAGS as well, so I started looking into it and found UNE’s online program.
 I really liked what the program had to offer, and the fact that the program was completely online was important.
-I wanted my CAGS AEL because I’d like to get my administrative certification to someday be a technical director or even assistant principal or principal.
-And UNE Online looked like a really good program.
+I wanted my CAGS AEL because I’d like to get my administrative certification to someday be a technical director or even assistant principal or principal, and UNE Online looked like a really good program.

 Can you tell me about a standout experience you’ve had in any of your online classes?